Selected Classic Chinese Poems

 Author: Li Bai (Li Po 701—762), a Tang Dynasty poet

-A thousand lis to town of Jianglin just a day’s journey.
+A thousand lis to the town of Jianglin just a day’s journey.

 While monkeys from both sides shout and yell,